 - Sudden death

-- RHDV2 3-5 days.
-Previous experimental RHDV2 infection found incubation of 3-9 days until onset of symptoms, then death within 3-5 days.
+Incubation Period of RHDV2 is 3-5 days until onset of symptoms, then death within 3-5 days.

-- Survivors: Rabbits who survive RHDV are carriers and shed the virus for at least 42 days, perhaps longer.
+- Survivors: Rabbits who survive RHDV2 are carriers and shed the virus for at least 42 days, perhaps longer.

 - Asymptomatic Carriers: Some rabbits may have little to no symptoms of RHDV2 (subclinical/asymptomatic) but may shed virus for up to 2 months.